The Top 10 Richest Country in The World Right Now

 List Of World’s Richest Country By Economy in 2021

 Current International Dollars: 58,932 | Click To View GDP & Economic Data

 Jantelovenm is a Danish moral concept that has been popularized in Denmark and other Nordic countries.
 It means “the law Jante.”
-It places the wellbeing of society above individuality and personal ambition and makes equality a key component of interpersonal relations as well as policy decisions.
+It places the well-being of society above individuality and personal ambition and makes equality a key component of interpersonal relations as well as policy decisions.
 This is why we can say that the average Danish per-capita purchase is $60,000, which is also truer than the statements made in countries with fewer people and more money.

-Denmark’s modern, internationally competitive service-based economy means that both public and household finances were less affected by the pandemic than countries that heavily rely on tourism, manufacturing, or oil products exports.
+Denmark’s modern, internationally competitive service-based economy means that both public and household finances were less affected by the pandemic than countries that heavily rely on tourism, manufacturing, or oil product exports.
 Its 5.8 million citizens enjoy high employment rates and wages, an efficient social security system, and routinely topping the world’s happiest countries ranking

 9. Hong Kong SAR